-SAT Math Practice Questions
+Math Practice Questions

-The Digital SAT Math section tests four domains across two adaptive 35-minute modules.
+The Math section tests four domains across two adaptive 35-minute modules.
 Algebra and Advanced Math each make up about 35% of your math score—master those first, then sharpen Problem Solving and Geometry for the remaining points.

-SAT Math Domains
+Math Domains

 Algebra

-~35% of Math sectionAlgebra is the backbone of the Digital SAT Math section, accounting for roughly a third of your total math score.
+~35% of Math sectionAlgebra is the backbone of the Math section, accounting for roughly a third of your total math score.
 Mastering linear equations, functions, and inequalities here directly translates to points—and builds the foundation for every advanced topic that follows.

 Advanced Math

-~35% of Math sectionAdvanced Math questions are where the Digital SAT separates good scores from great scores.
+~35% of Math sectionAdvanced Math questions are where the test separates good scores from great scores.
 Covering quadratics, polynomials, exponentials, and equivalent expressions, these problems demand algebraic fluency and strategic thinking—exactly the skills that push scores above 650.

 Problem Solving & Data Analysis